 We were led into one of the conference rooms – a small blue building which spanned the border between North and South.
 We were the first people in our group to go to the other side and step foot into North Korea.
 There were two South Korean guards inside, completely stone-faced, but happy to be photographed (we think).
 In total, we spent about 10 minutes in North Korea.
 It was enough.

-- We booked the full-day USO tour which included the JSA visit on the recommendation of a few people.
+- On the recommendation of a few people, we booked the full-day USO tour which included the JSA visit.

-- Book early.
+- Book your DMZ tour early.
 We booked ours a couple weeks in advance and a lot of the day/timeslots for the week we would be there were full.

 - Lunch is not included in the USO tour.
 We had read that the food you could purchase there wasn’t great, so brought our own lunch.
 But it actually seemed fine.
 They had two options: bibimbap and beef.